NiklasRosenstein/python-adjudicator/README.md

 # adjudicator

+> __Adjudicator__ _(nount_): An adjudicator is a person or body that makes formal judgments on a disputed matter.
+They
+> are the ones who settle disputes or decide who is right in a disagreement.
+This could be a judge in a courtroom, an
+> arbitrator in a negotiation, or any person or system given the power to make decisions of this type.

 Adjudicator is a framework for type-based rules engines largely inspired by the Pants build system.
 The rule graph consists of nodes which are concrete Python types and edges which are functions that take a set of input types and produce an output type.